svaarala/duktape/doc/rst-conventions.rst

 numbering style.
 This will make references to list elements confusing;
 e.g. if you refer to Quux as element 1.a.1 above, the reference is quite confusing if Quux was renumbered to 1.1.1 or 1.a.iii.
-Even so, such references are sometimes necessary so they can be used.
+Even so, such references are sometimes necessary, so they can be used.
-Start at zero indent
+Start at zero indent.

 Bullets
 -------